computerguided/digitmind-llm-challenge/README.md

 ## Methodology

->- Detailed description of the experimental setup, theoretical framework, or computational models.
->- Explanation of materials, software, datasets, or equipment used.
->- Description of procedures and algorithms (if applicable).
->- Justification of choices (e.g., why a specific method was selected).

 ### Computational model

 Before being able to assess the performance of the reasoning LLMs in the context of the Digitmind Challenge, it is important to understand how the game Digitmind works and how the performance of an _optimal computer code breaker_ can be measured.
 To do this, the following needs to be understood: